Gooner2233/DB_Group_Project/README.md

 # DB_Group_Project Group 2
-Dagmawi Workineh Yemesgen, Biraj Dahal, Hrishav Sapkota Welcome to our repo for our DBMS group project!
+Dagmawi Workineh Yemesgen, Biraj Dahal, Hrishav Sapkota welcome you to our repo for our DBMS group project!

 Navigations:
 **ERD** - picture of our ERD design